pypm/home/docs/studies/eu20221120/index.md

 the period from September through November 2022.
 Some laboratory tests suggested that the BQ.1* strains are able to evade immunity.
 This population-level data analysis shows that this is not the case.

+It is also interesting that the model fits to hospital admissions do not require a new strain to be included to reproduce the data.
+If the BQ.1* strains had significant immunity evasion, this certainly would not be the case.

 The selection coefficients are deduced by maximum likelihood assuming constant selection coefficients (binomial) with the best fit curves shown in the figures below.